 Connecticut College is a great choice for individuals interested in an Architecture (Other) major.
 Situated in New London, Connecticut, this college is right for young people who prosper in a city setting.

 You'll get to meet others from numerous cultures first-hand, thanks to Conn College's diverse student body.
-Students shouldn't let costs prevent them from applying to Connecticut College as 51.0% of undergraduates get some sort of financial aid.
+For graduates who would like to carry on following their bachelor's degree, Connecticut College has grad programs available.
 Go on a virtual tour to learn more about Conn College.

 Abilene Christian University is a wonderful choice for individuals interested in an Architecture (Other) major.
 Based in Abilene, Texas, this college is a good final choice for students who enjoy the thrills of a major city.